Showing posts with label Roi-Et United. Show all posts

 The official attendance fee taken from the official league website was a little on the generous side.
 We certainly rattled around in a 20,000-capacity stadium, which also staged the home games of top-flight side Bangkok United.

-The Glass youngsters had vocal backing from one fan down at the front who was soon joined by a mate who bellowed out all the supporters’ songs and chants.
+The Glass youngsters had vocal backing from one fan down at the front, who was soon joined by a mate who bellowed out all the supporters’ songs and chants.
 Fair play to them.
-Click here to see their efforts.

-BCG soon looked the better outfit of the sides.
-Supazin Nhupichai made a fine save in the Dome goal before the visitors Samroeng Hanchiaw saw a deflected shot go wide.
+BCG soon looked the better outfit of the two sides.
+Supazin Nhupichai made a fine save in the Dome goal before the visitors' Samroeng Hanchiaw saw a deflected shot go wide.
 Then his teammate Phattaraphon Jansuwan went on a fine driving run but was denied by a good block tackle.

 BCG took the lead on seventeen minutes when a corner was half-cleared from where Park Young Jin scored with a spectacular overhead kick on the bounce.
 The jubilant Glass fans duo tried to get the non-playing squad members to join in; which they did half-heartedly.